semusings/safely-exchanging-information-across-microservices/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-Please provide details of the problem, including the version of Factory Parent Example that you are using.
+Please provide details of the problem, including the version of Safely Exchanging Information Across Microservices that you are using.

 **Sample**